 Pre-pandemic, Inaba only needed to take prescribed pain medications once a month, usually at night.
 But during quarantine, she took the medications more often.
 Her doctor even gave her a low dose of a chemotherapy drug.

+In December, after enduring months of increased levels of pain, she tested positive for COVID-19.
+This only made them skyrocket even further.
+However, when she recovered she made a promise to herself to focus solely on healing her pain in the new year.
 Then in December, she tested positive for COVID-19.
 Her pain levels skyrocketed but she decided to focus solely on healing her pain.

 These days, Inaba is slowly improving.